IliassTAHIRI/Site2/site/content/products.md

 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  ToteBag & Co is the ultimate place for totebag lovers.
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        We sell beautiful totebags all over the world.
+Prepared with passion and love, our products are carefully prepared to ensure a perfect fit width all our custumors.
     - image: /img/illustrations/coffee-gear.svg
       text: >
         We offer a small, but carefully curated selection of brewing gear and